Endeva83/printf/README.md

-A collaborative printf project by Solomon and Sarah
+A collaborative printf project by Adesubokan Solomon and Yusuf Sarah